Logo Poli BluLogo Chilab Home

 Characterization of Electro-Optical Microsystems

-The efficiency and operation of a System in Package (SiP) device is investigated through specific protocols and procedures.
-This step is generally defined as thermal, morphological and opto-electronic characterization of innovative prototypes.
-The research in this topic aims to evaluate the packaging ability to protect modules from external agents, by analysing thermal dissipation and the level of integration with system components.
-Characterization techniques will use advanced instruments such as a climate chamber, a digital microscope, a profilometer, and a thermal conductivity test machine.
-At the same time, the operation of the prototype must be assessed, thanks to electrical or optic characterization.
+Characterization techniques use advanced instruments able to perform sophisticated analysis such as a climate chamber, a digital microscope, a profilometer, and a thermal conductivity test machine.
+At the same time, the validation of the prototype must be assessed, thanks to electrical or optic characterization.
 The ultimate goal is to provide a complete evaluation of the performance and reliability of advanced packaging prototypes, focusing on increasing thermal dissipation, miniaturization, and device reliability.

 Logo Poli WhiteLogo Chilab White(1)